 - Sketching by hand using printed maps and red, yellow, green markers and digitizing the sketched maps directly on Geodesignhub.

 - Using GIS software and existing data such as QGIS / ArcGIS to build these maps.

 - Using automated tools and scripts, this is most suitable if you don’t want to build the maps.
-We can run these scripts for you and your project.
+You will need basic programming knowledge so if you don’t have the resources, we can run these scripts for you and your project.
 They are free and opensource and use opendata.
 (OpenstreetMap, CORINE, Sentinel Data, NLCD etc.) :

 Evaluation models can be created using the setup sheet provided since it will help in identifying data sources and building a legend for the colors.
 The figure below details the legend for the five columns:

 All evaluation maps can be shown in a simple three or give color map: Red , yellow and green, or red, yellow, green, green2, green3.

 1 (red) is where the system is “existing” already and in a healthy state, meaning that it is feasible to remain….a constraint in terms of information but not a total Constraint.

 2 (yellow) is lowest priority for change… “not appropriate” or not capable of supporting the system, meaning don’t put it there, e.g too wet or steep or….unless you provide change to the basic area conditions e.g fill in the ocean for new land, regrade the mountain, etc… (all very risky projects).
 This is also a constraint in terms of information.

 3 (green) is low but higher priority ….”capable”, meaning that you can place it here IF you also provide the technology and market to make it feasible, e.g. water and sewers, access roads for mechanical harvesting, etc., and the market comes…